As a business owner, accurately understanding the cost of goods soldis an essential element of effective financial management.

 - Deductions

-It's important to note that COGS is only one component of the income statement and does not include all expenses associated with running a business.
-Other expenses, such as operating expenses and taxes, are also included in the income statement.
+This is important to note Cost of goods sold is only one component of the income statement and does not include all of the costs associated with running a business.
+Other costs, such as operating expenses and taxes, are also included in the income statement.

 Above, we have learned the principles of determining the cost of goods sold.
 Next, we will explore how Viindoo software calculates the cost of goods sold using the FIFO inventory valuation method and the perpetual Inventory system (automatic).

-Each product on Viindoo is set up to be associated with a certain product group.
-That allows you to set up only once for many products with similar properties, types and the same warehouse management method.
+For each product, Viindoo is established to be associated with a certain product group.
+That allows you to set up just once for multiple products with similar properties, types, and warehouse management methods.

 Configuration of Products